LiamHz/public-notes/bri-08-2020-newsletter.md

 ## Personal

-[Wrote](https://briannagopaul.com/blog/fusion-basics.html) about the basics of what fusion is.
+[Wrote](https://briannagopaul.com/blog/fusion-basics.html) about the basics of what fusion energy.

-[Published](https://briannagopaul.com/blog/fusion-rate.html) an article using notes from Plasma Physics and Fusion Energy by Freidberg.
+[Wrote](https://briannagopaul.com/blog/fusion-rate.html) an article on the rate of fusion reactions using notes from Plasma Physics and Fusion Energy by Freidberg.

 ## Links